-I could feel my body breathing.
-I could feel my heart-beat.
-I could hear the people walking on the road.
-I could even feel the humidity in the room, but I could not control my body.
+I could feel my body breathing, along with my heartbeat.
+The sounds coming from the road outside were audible, and I could even feel the humidity in the room, but I could not control my body.

 “The soul can never be cut to pieces by any weapon, nor burned by fire, nor moistened by water, nor withered by the wind.”

-I had read that shlok before but that was just information.
-I could have believed in that but I wanted to experience it.
-And when I experienced it, it became my truth.
+I had read that shlok before, but that was just information.
+I could have believed in that, but I wanted to experience it.
+And when I did, it became my truth.

 Osho explains that there are seven chakras in a human body.